jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 };
 {% endhighlight %}

-We can test deleting book in GraphQL playground by grabbing an id from MongoDB Compass:
+We can test deleting book in the GraphQL playground by grabbing an id from MongoDB Compass:

 <img src="{{ site.baseurl }}/assets/2022/apollo-graphql-playground-delete.png" alt="Apollo GraphQL Playground - delete" title="Apollo GraphQL Playground - delete" />

-If we try to delete book that doesn't exist we should get `null` in response:
+If we try to delete a book that doesn't exist we should get `null` in response:

 {% highlight json %}
 {